DallanQ/citadels/QA.md

 >  A University costs 6 gold pieces to build but is worth 8.
 Does a Warlord need to spend 5 or 7 gold to destroy it?

-The author answered this question in the official Q&A:
-Q: What is the price for the Warlord to destroy the University or the Dragon port, 5 or 7 gold pieces?
+The Warlord would only need to pay 5 to destroy it.
-A: Building cost minus one: 6-1 = 5
+Building cost minus one: 6-1 = 5

 [error-in-the-rules](https://boardgamegeek.com/thread/90659/error-in-the-rules)